Joel Selwood: 2015–2019: Missed Finals series, three Preliminary Finals defeats

+2015

 In the 2015 AFL season, Selwood produced several strong performances early in the season despite the team's shaky start.
-Against Gold Coast in Round 3, Selwood led Geelong to a 9-point win with 38 disposals—23 of which were contested possessions—8 clearances, 6 tackles, 5 inside 50s, and a goal.
+Against Gold Coast in Round 3, Selwood led Geelong to a 9-point win with 38 disposals—23 of which were contested possessions—8 clearances, 6 tackles, 5 inside-50s, and a goal.
 His performance prompted his teammate Mitch Duncan to declare him as "an extraordinary player" whilst his coach Scott suggested that "his teammates should consider it a privilege to be playing alongside him".
-In Round 19 against Sydney, Selwood made his 200th appearance for the club and led Geelong to victory with 35 disposals, 6 marks, and 6 inside 50s.
+In Round 19 against Sydney, Selwood made his 200th appearance for the club and led Geelong to victory with 35 disposals, 6 marks, and 6 inside-50s.
 His milestone appearance at 27 years of age made him the youngest player in club history to play 200 games.
 He also became the fourth-fastest player in VFL/AFL history to play 200 games after achieving the milestone in 8 years and 129 days.
 With the departure of several experienced teammates over the previous three seasons, Selwood was responsible for leading an inexperienced midfield throughout the season.
 Often matched up against opposition taggers and receiving minimal support, Selwood struggled with consistency.
-Despite leading the team in several statistical categories and averaging career highs in clearances, Selwood recorded his lowest disposal average since his first year, as well as his lowest disposal efficiency, lowest uncontested possession average, and highest clanger average of his career.
-His inconsistent performances coincided with Geelong consequently finishing the year in tenth place with an 11–1–10 win-draw-loss record, thus missing out on qualifying for the finals series for the first time in Selwood's career.
+Despite leading the team in several statistical categories and averaging career highs in clearances, Selwood recorded his lowest disposal average since his first year as well as his lowest disposal efficiency, lowest uncontested possession average, and highest clanger average of his career.
+His inconsistent performances coincided with Geelong consequently finishing the year in tenth place with an 11–1–10 win–draw–loss record, thus missing out on qualifying for the finals series for the first and (what ended up being) only time in Selwood's career.
 Selwood also failed to be nominated into the All-Australian squad or final team for the first time since his debut season.
 However, he still finished third for the AFLPA Most Courageous Player Award.